CouncilDataProject/cdptools_v2/README.md

     * members
     * minutes items
     * event transcripts
-* File stores and databases can be used in combination to download audio of the meeting or the entire transcripts
+* File stores and databases can be used in combination to download audio or the entire transcript of a meeting

 ## Quickstart Documentation